Dominate the $200 billion molecule-to-market roadmap.

 Pharmaceutical companies invest considerable sums of money over a period of 10 or more years to bring a new cancer therapy to market.
-Each year, US pharmaceutical companies spend over $34 billion in preclinical research alone.
+Each year, US pharmaceutical companies spend nearly $90 billion in preclinical research and clinical trials.

 And yet, despite years of rigorous analysis, nearly 90% of formulations that succeed in preclinical evaluations, fail in clinical trials.

 This is because cancer is not a monolithic disease.
 Although cancer is near ubiquitous, each tumor develops differently due to a variety of factors including genetic, environmental, and the inherent heterogeneity in tumor composition.
 Consequently, each tumor responds differently even to the same therapeutic.
 Evaluating therapeutic efficacy of preclinical formulations on established cell lines is therefore inadequate.

 There is a critical, unmet, and urgent need to evaluate therapeutic efficacy of promising preclinical formulations in more representative patient tissue models.